( Things narcissistic mothers say- READ/WATCH/LISTEN)

 Who doesn’t make a relational misstep now and then?

 So what’s the difference between an honest miscommunication and one designed to hurt?

-To get at the heart of the matter, ask yourself this:
+To get to the heart of the matter, ask yourself this:

 Treat you like an equal?

 Care about how her words make you feel?

 Circle back and check in with you when the heat of the moment has passed, you both have cooled down, or when she realizes she has hurt your feelings.

 Want to make it right or make her point?